-- Teach the different phrases people typically use to verbally greet one another.
-In English, this can include: “hello,” “hi,” “hey, how’s it going?” and “how are you?” among others.
+- Teach phrases people typically use to verbally greet one another.
+This can include: “Hello,” “Hi,” “Hey, how’s it going?” and “How are you?” among others.
 This is also an opportunity to introduce formal vs. casual ways of saying hello.
-Go over what kinds of verbal greetings are best for a friend, an acquaintance, a boss, etc.
+Go over which verbal greetings are best for a friend, an acquaintance, a boss, etc.

 - Discuss how English speakers physically greet each other.
-This is dependent on the culture, but in general, we can say that a handshake or wave is for people we just meet and a hug is for a friend.
+This is dependent on the culture, but in general, we can say that a handshake or wave is for people we’ve just met and a hug is for a friend.

-- Ask for differences in the students’ own culture(s).
-Are the greetings totally different from the English-speaking culture’s?
+- Ask for differences from the students’ own culture(s).
+Are greetings totally different from English-speaking ones?
 Are there some similarities?
-If you’re in a multicultural classroom, you may find that how to say “hi” varies wildly from place to place.
+If you’re in a multicultural classroom, how to say “hi” may vary wildly from place to place.

-- Have pupils practice the different greetings with each other in pairs, seated.
-Students should go over each greeting you taught, both verbally and through body language.
+- Have pupils practice the different greetings with each other in pairs both verbally and through body language.

 3. Awkward Timing: Helping ESL Learners Adapt

-One of the first things you notice when becoming immersed in another culture is timing.
+One thing you may notice when becoming immersed in another culture is timing.

-One of the most common issues of Argentine expats, for example, is: “I have to wait until 9 p.m. or later for dinner!?”
+A very common issue of Argentine expats, for example, is: “I have to wait until 9 p.m. or later for dinner!?”

-This doesn’t seem civilized until you realize there’s an afternoon snack at around 6 p.m.
+This doesn’t seem civilized until you realize there’s an afternoon snack around 6 p.m.

-Things like these are nice to bring up to ESL learners who aren’t on the same timetable as the English-speaking culture you’re introducing.
-For some students, dinner starting between five and seven is surely too early.
+These types of things are nice to bring up to ESL learners who aren’t on the same timetable as the English-speaking culture you’re introducing.
+For some students, dinner starting between five and seven is surely too early!

-But food isn’t the only difference in timing.
+Eating isn’t the only difference in timing among cultures, of course.
 Remember that for your first whiteboard step.